cksystemsteaching/selfie/README.md

 > Semantics of procedures

 As usual, the procedures `compile_procedure`, `compile_call`, and `compile_return` implement compilation of `procedure`, `call`, and `return`, respectively.
 The semantics of procedure calls and return statements as well as procedure bodies in general is non-trivial.
 We therefore do not explain the source code of `compile_procedure`, `compile_call`, and `compile_return` directly but instead discuss compilation of code examples with increasing complexity.
-Before doing so, let us summarize the semantics of procedures in C\* and what needs to be done to get there.
+Before doing so, let us summarize the semantics of procedures in C\*.

 > Semantics of procedure calls

 We distinguish the control flow involved in a procedure call from the data flow.
 In terms of control flow, a procedure call invokes the code of the *callee*, the procedure being called, with the expectation that the callee eventually returns control to the *caller*, the procedure calling the callee.
 Upon returning control, the caller continues execution with the statement that follows the procedure call.
 If the callee has no formal parameters and no return value, there is no data flow involved in a procedure call to that callee.
-If the callee has formal parameters, any procedure call to that callee involves expressions that evaluate to actual parameters which in turn become the values of the formal parameters at runtime, through pass-by-value as mentioned before, one for each formal parameter of the callee in the order of occurrence in the call and the procedure signature of the callee, respectively.
+If the callee has formal parameters, any procedure call to that callee involves expressions that evaluate to actual parameters which in turn become the values of the formal parameters at runtime.
+The actual parameters of the caller are passed-by-value, as mentioned before, to the formal parameters of the callee, in the order of their appearence in the procedure call of the caller and the procedure signature of the callee, respectively.
 If the callee has a return value, the caller receives the value returned by the callee with a procedure call and can then use that value in an expression but may also ignore it when using a procedure call as statement.

 > Semantics of procedure bodies